riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 ### 9.2 Important quality attributes for stakeholders
 Different stakeholders have different reasoning why certain quality attributes are the most important.
-This is shown in table 5.
+This is shown in Table 5.

 | Quality Attribute | Expectation                                                                                                                                               | Stakeholders                                                                                    |
 |-------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|